Depending on ingredients and skin type, facial toner can serve several benefits when it comes to skincare. Toner can:

 Facial toner should be used as a second step in your skincare routine — after cleansing.
 It can be used in your morning and evening skincare routine.

-Depending on your skin type and concerns and the toner ingredients, the frequency of how much you use it in your skincare routine will vary.
+Depending on your skin type and concerns and the face toner ingredients, the frequency of how much you use it in your skincare routine will vary.
 It may not be necessary to use it every day.

 How Do I Use It?